openvinotoolkit/model_server/docs/custom_node_development.md

 ## Built-in custom nodes
 Along with the OpenVINO Model Server, there are also built-in custom nodes provided in the image.
-They reside in the `/ovms/lib/custom_nodes` directory in the container and can be reffered in the configuration file.
+They reside in the `/ovms/lib/custom_nodes` directory in the container and can be referred in the configuration file.
 Below you can see the list of fully functional custom nodes embedded in the model server docker image:

 | Custom Node      | Location in the container |